Who Are We?

 We are a 501 (c) (3) organization with a public charity status.
 We are truly a non-profit organization seeking to bring the arts to Mon Valley communities.
 Our existence is due in part to the hard work of our curtain raisers (our parents) and donations from local businesses and people like you.

-The Mon Valley Performing Arts Academy non-profit is a community outreach program providing year-round education in the areas of acting, voice, dance and musicianship for area youth.
-There are two branches of study with the Academy—the Summer Experience and the academic year.
+The Mon Valley Performing Arts Academy non-profit is a community outreach program providing year-round education in the areas of acting, voice, dance, musical theatre and technical theatre for local youth.
+There are two branches of study with the Academy—the summer programming and the academic year.

-The design of the summer program provides students from third through twelfth grade an intensive educational experience through the classes, as well as a simulated professional theatre experience through the rehearsal and performance of the production.
+The design of the summer programming provides students from pre-k through twelfth grade a variety of theatre experiences through one week or two week programs.
+Past programs have investigated playwriting, storytelling, the creation and operation of puppetry, as well as more intensive educational experience through programs offering a combination of classes, as well as a simulated professional theatre experience through the rehearsal and performance of a production.